software-tools-books/js4ds/CONTRIBUTING.md

    because those references need to work both in per-page subdirectories and from the root directory (where the overall `index.html` page is placed).

-4. `_includes/bref` and `_includes/btitle` create text to cite
+4. `_includes/bref` and `_includes/btitle` cite bibliography entries
-    bibliography entries by citation key and title respectively.
-Both expect a single inclusion parameter `key`, which must match a top-level key in `_data/bib.yml`.
+    by citation key and title respectively.
+Both expect a single parameter `key`, which must match a key in `_data/bib.yml`.